perftools/php-profiler/README.md

 Allows saving to multiple handlers.

-The example config configures to use Upload Saver, and if that fails save to File Saver:
+The example config configures to use Upload Saver, and if that fails, save to File Saver:

 ```php
     'save.handler' => \Xhgui\Profiler\Profiler::SAVER_STACK,